desihall02-max/Data_projects_TripleTen/Superstore/README.md

 * **Key Deliverables:**
     * Visualization identifying the individual **products with the highest return rates**.
     * Visualization identifying the individual **customers with the highest return rates**.
-    * A comparative visualization plotting **Average Profit vs. Average Return Rate** across a chosen business dimension (e.g., Shipping Mode) to argue whether the Superstore should continue or discontinue operations within that segment.
+    * A comparative visualization plotting **Average Profit vs. Average Return Rate** across a chosen business dimension (e.g., Shipping Mode) to argue for doing away with or keeping that business segment.

 ## 💻 Technical Skills Demonstrated